Will AI Replace Fast Food Workers? Low AI Exposure Masks the Real Automation Threat

 Maintaining cleanliness standards is even lower at 10% automation potential.
 Cleaning a fast food restaurant involves dealing with unpredictable messes in varied environments — mopping floors, wiping tables, cleaning restrooms, emptying trash, sanitizing equipment.
 While robotic floor cleaners exist, the majority of cleaning tasks require the kind of physical dexterity and situational awareness that current robotics cannot match in a cost-effective way.

 The economics matter here.
 Fast food operates on razor-thin margins.
-A robotic cooking system that costs ,000 per store is only viable if it replaces multiple workers for years.
+A robotic cooking system that costs $30,000 or more per store is only viable if it replaces multiple workers for years.
 For most individual tasks, the combination of low wages and human versatility still beats the capital cost of purpose-built automation.
 Compare with food preparation workers.

 The Changing Nature of the Job